 Classic, clean and crisp, this style can make you look like a regal queen.
 Remember Katrina Kaif from her D-Day?
 This Sabyasachi bride donned her classic red lehenga and looked ravishing in the double-dupatta drape style introduced by the eminent Indian couturier, Sabyasachi Mukherjee.
 In this style, one dupatta is draped diagonally and tucked to the waist.
 As for the other dupatta, one end is pinned to the head and the other end is tied to the wrist.

 Rock your bridal look with this draping style, as this one is tried, tested, and approved by our very own Bollywood queen!
 Moreover, double-dupattas can be styled in multiple other ways as well.
-In fact, one can also experiment with different pairs of colors and fabrics of the dupatta.
+In fact, one can also experiment with different pairs of colours and fabrics of the dupatta.
 It’s very popular for brides to use velvet or silk dupatta for draping and a sheer dupatta for covering the head.
-Besides, a monochromatic lehenga can be illuminated by adding a contrasting color dupatta.
+Besides, a monochromatic lehenga can be illuminated by adding a contrasting colour dupatta.

 2. The Traditional-Yet-Elegant Single-Dupatta Draping Style

-Of course, while double-dupattas are the next big thing in bridal vogue, this traditional way of draping a single dupatta can also work its magic.
+Of course, while double dupattas are the next big thing in bridal vogue, this traditional way of draping a single dupatta can also work its magic.
 Quite popular among Sikh and Pakistani brides, look ethereal in your bridal lehenga with the dupatta draped in this way: set the dupatta on your head in a way that both ends of the dupatta are in the front, then simply toss one end of the same on the other shoulder making a cowl-shape in the front like this gorgeous bride in pink has done right here.

 3. The Drape-It-Like-A-Cape Style